ShivaniJaggi16/shivanijaggi1888/README.md

+# React Crypto ATM
-# This is a simple React component for a Crypto ATM application.
+This is a simple React component for a Crypto ATM application.
 It allows users to connect their MetaMask wallet, view their account balance, deposit and withdraw ETH, and a simple calculator with limited operations.
 # Features
 The Crypto ATM component provides the following features: